What is a mineral sunscreen BB Cream?

 The Bottom Line

 All this being said, we're still pretty convinced these 2 products are very much the same.
-If you’re in the market for a mineral bb cream and interested in the highly affordable Drmtlgy alternative to the uber luxury priced Dr. Devgan version, use our code SKINSKOOL on the Drmtlgy site and get 20% off.
+If you’re in the market for a mineral bb cream and interested in the highly affordable Drmtlgy alternative to the uber luxury priced Dr. Devgan version, use our code SKINSKOOL on the Drmtlgy site and get 20% off to try it out.
 That makes it a $122.60 price difference 😉